 - 10. Date of revision of the text

-Adults and adolescents (over 12 years and weighing 35kg or more)One to two of the 10mg tablets three to four times per day with a maximum daily dose of 80mg.
+Adults and adolescents (over 12 years and weighing 35kg or more)One 10mg tablet up to three times a day with a maximum dose of 30mg per day.

 DistributionOral domperidone does not appear to accumulate or induce its own metabolism; a peak plasma level after 90 minutes of 21 ng/ml after two weeks oral administration of 30 mg per day was almost the same as that of 18 ng/ml after the first dose.
 Domperidone is 91-93% bound to plasma proteins.
 Distribution studies with radiolabelled drug in animals have shown wide tissue distribution, but low brain concentration.
 Small amounts of drug cross the placenta in rats.